Emergent Rotation of Passive Clusters in a Chiral Active Bath: Results

+We now investigate the role of intrinsic chirality fluctuations within the active bath.
+Fig.~\ref{fig9} (Multimedia available online) illustrates the MSAD exponent $\alpha$ as a function of the size ratio $S$ for varying standard deviations ($\sigma$) of a log-normal chirality distribution (discussed in Sec.~\ref{secII}).
+Specifically, we compare the initially considered distribution ($\sigma = 0.47$) against a narrower distribution ($\sigma=0.2$) and a uniform, constant-chirality bath ($\sigma=0$ and $\Omega_0=0.11$).
+For a clearer visualization of these dynamics, movies corresponding to the parameters inside the ellipsoidal data points of Fig.~\ref{fig9} (Multimedia available online) are provided in Appendix~\ref{sec:anim} (Movies $6,7$ and $8$).\\ For intermediate size ratios ($S=2,3,$ and $4$), the rotational dynamics depend strongly on $\phi_a$.
+At intermediate packing fractions ($\phi_a=0.3$ and $0.4$), the system achieves its maximum rotational persistence.
+Specifically, for a constant-chirality bath ($\sigma = 0$), the chiral particles coordinate to exert a coherent, long-lived net torque, driving strongly superdiffusive or nearly ballistic angular motion, as shown in Fig.~\ref{fig9} (Multimedia available online).
+As the variance increases to $\sigma = 0.2$ and $0.47$ for these same intermediate $\phi_a$ ($0.3$ and $0.4$), local geometric frustration emerges, degrading the temporal coherence of the forcing and systematically lowering $\alpha$.
 In contrast, at the extreme packing fractions $\phi_a$ ($0.2$ and $0.5$), the motion for these intermediate size ratios ($S = 2, 3,$ and $4$) remains superdiffusive but is dampened compared to the intermediate $\phi_a$ ($0.3$ and $0.4$).
-At $\phi_a = 0.2$ for $S = 2, 3,$ and $4$, the active interactions are comparatively weak, yielding lower $\alpha$ values across all $\Omega$ distributions ($\sigma = 0, 0.2,$ and $0.47$) due to insufficient collective pushing.
+At $\phi_a=0.2$ for $S=2,3,$ and $4$, the active interactions are comparatively weak, yielding lower $\alpha$ values across all $\Omega$ distributions ($\sigma=0,0.2,$ and $0.47$) due to insufficient collective pushing.
 Conversely, at $\phi_a = 0.5$ for $S = 2, 3,$ and $4$, severe steric hindrance restricts rotational mobility compared to intermediate $\phi_a$ ($0.3$ and $0.4$).\\ For the smallest size ratio ($S = 1$), the rotational dynamics depend sensitively on both $\phi_a$ and the chirality variance ($\sigma$) of the bath.
 At extreme $\phi_a$ ($0.2$ and $0.5$), continuous structural disturbances from active particles comparable in size to the passive particles prevent the cluster from establishing a stable rotational axis, causing $\alpha$ to fall to the diffusive limit ($\alpha \approx 1.0$) across all distributions ($\sigma = 0, 0.2,$ and $0.47$).
 However, at intermediate $\phi_a$ ($0.3$ and $0.4$), a uniform constant chirality bath ($\sigma = 0$) imparts a sufficiently consistent net torque to drive strong superdiffusive motion.
 Introducing a distributed chirality ($\sigma = 0.2$ and $0.47$) at $S = 1$ for these intermediate $\phi_a$ ($0.3$ and $0.4$) significantly degrades the rotational coherence, pushing $\alpha$ to much lower values.\\ Finally, at the largest size ratio ($S = 5$), the exponent $\alpha$ drops across all $\phi_a$, but for $\phi_a = 0.2,0.3$ and $0.4$, it remains nearly the same for $\sigma = 0,0.2$ and $0.47$, indicating that the large cluster size itself primarily limits the rotational persistence in this regime.
-For the highest packing fraction ($\phi_a =0.5$), the constant chirality case ($\sigma = 0$) shows a slightly larger $\alpha$ than the distributed chirality cases ($\sigma = 0.2$ and $0.47$).
+For the highest packing fraction ($\phi_a =0.5$), the constant-chirality case ($\sigma = 0$) shows a slightly larger $\alpha$ than the distributed-chirality cases ($\sigma = 0.2$ and $0.47$).
 This suggests that, under strong crowding, a uniform chiral bath can still maintain somewhat better rotational coherence (see Appendix~\ref{sec:cdis}), whereas heterogeneity in chirality further weakens the collective forcing and shifts the dynamics closer to the diffusive regime.